Getting Started with AOF

 aofctl run flow docker-troubleshoot.yaml --input "diagnose"

-The flow executes each step in sequence, passing context between agents.
+The flow executes each step in sequence, passing context between nodes.

 Quick Reference